How Does a Drone Work? Learn Flight Mechanics and Camera Tech

 It's when DJI company brought out their Phantom drone series.
 Many video enthusiasts, then, set out to fly their drones, to capture aerial shots.

-What does a drone do?
+What exactly does a drone do?

 How are drones useful in real life?
 What are they capable of?